expressjs/expressjs.com/4x/en/api/res-render.md

 Render a `view` and send the rendered HTML string to the client.
 It accepts an optional object of local variables for the view.
 When a `callback` is provided both the possible error and rendered string are returned, and no automated response is performed.
 When an error occurs `next(err)` is invoked internally.

 <div class="doc-box doc-notice">
 The local variable `cache` is reserved for enabling view cache.
-Set it to `true`, if you want to cache view in development mode.
-View caching is enabled in production by default.
+Set it to `true`, if you want to cache view during development; view caching is enabled in production by default.
 </div>

 ```js